Clonorchiasis

 Clonorchiasis is an infectious disease caused by the Chinese liver fluke (Clonorchis sinensis) and two related species.

 Clonorchiasis is a known risk factor for the development of cholangiocarcinoma, a neoplasm of the biliary system.

 Symptoms of opisthorchiasis caused by Opisthorchis viverrini and by O. felineus are indistinguishable from clonorchiasis caused by Clonorchis sinensis, leading some to argue that the disease by these three parasites should be referred to collectively as clonorchiasis.

+Signs and symptoms

+Signs and symptoms vary depending on the extent and duration of the infestation.
+In mild cases, people may be asymptomatic or experience mild abdominal symptoms, while those who have been infected with more flukes for longer periods of time may experience fever, headache, dizziness, and tenderness and enlargement of the liver.

 Cause

 Clonorchis sinensis is a trematode (fluke) which is part of the phylum Platyhelminthes.
 The parasitic worm is as long as 10 to 25 mm and lives in the bile ducts of the liver.
 It is a hermaphroditic fluke that requires two intermediate hosts.
 The eggs of the worms are passed in fecal matter into a body of water and are then ingested by mollusks.
 The water snail is the first intermediate host, in which a miracidium (an embryonated egg discharged in stool) goes through its developmental stages (sporocyst, rediae and cercariae).
 Freshwater fish are a second intermediate host for the parasitic worm.
 They become infected when the larva (cercaria) of the worm leaves the snail and penetrates the flesh of the fish.
 Humans then become infected by eating infected fish that has been undercooked, smoked, pickled, or salted, and from there the cycle repeats.

 Clonorchiasis is endemic in the Far East, especially in Korea, Japan, Taiwan, and Southern China.
 Clonorchiasis has been reported in areas to which it is not endemic (including the United States).
 In such cases, the infection follows the ingestion of undercooked or pickled freshwater fish imported from one of the endemic areas and containing metacercariae.